50hertz.com

 Free of charge from the German landline and mobile network

-Project 5 within the SuedOstLink as a "project of common interest" (PCI) of the European Union is crucial for the further improvement of security of supply and the expansion of renewable energies and receives funding.
+As a project of common interest (PCI) of the European Union, Project no. 5 of the SuedOstLink is decisive for the further improvement of the security of supply and the development of renewable energy and receives subsidies.

 The sole responsibility for the content of this website lies with the authors.
-It does not necessarily reflect the opinion of the European Union.
 Neither the EACI nor the European Commission accept any responsibility for any use which may be made of the information contained therein.

-Further information on EU funding for our projects can be found here:
+More information about 50Hertz’s projects of European importance can be found here:

 • PROJECTS OF COMMON INTEREST (PCI)